 Jessica swallowed the lump from the back of her throat.
 “You miss my help.
 I suppose your temp isn’t working out.
 Not my problem anymore.”
-She tried to be arrogant, wanted to be angry, but his charm was so tempting.
+She tried to be arrogant.
+She wanted to be angry.
+But his charm was so tempting.

 “I miss you,” he insisted.
 His gorgeous, green eyes slipped over her and a warm rosy blush spread across her cheeks.

 She felt his gaze.
 Everywhere.
-“It’s over,” Jessica said, but her voice cracked exposing her weakness.
+“It’s over.”
+She tried to sound convincing, but her voice cracked, exposing her weakness.

 “Come work for me again.
-I beg you,” Connor said, leaning dangerously close.
+I beg you,” Connor said, leaning dangerously close to her face.
 Heat poured from his solid frame, while Jessica sat there shivering, drawn into his hotness.
 Connor wrinkled his forehead, desperation marked in every crease of his skin.

-It was nothing Jessica hadn’t seen before.
-“Give me one good reason why I should,” she said, certain he would be speechless.
+It wasn’t anything Jessica hadn’t seen before.
+“Give me one good reason why I should.”
+She was certain he would be speechless.

-Silence hung heavy in the small car, windows fogged with anticipation.
+Silence hung heavy in the small car.
+The windows were fogged with anticipation.
 Jessica slid her key into the ignition and turned it over, drowning the silence with the sound of the defroster cranked on full blast.

 “Because I love you,” Connor said firmly.
 He cupped his hand on Jessica’s cheek and brushed his thumb over her bottom lip.

-Her lip trembled at his touch, a tremor vibrating through her body.
-She couldn’t even pretend she hadn’t heard him, her heart thudding hard and heavy in her chest.
+Her lip trembled at his touch and a delicious tremor vibrated through her entire body.
+She couldn’t even pretend she hadn’t heard him.
+Her heart thudded hard and heavy in her chest.
 “Get out!” she ordered, unwilling to give in to her body’s urges.
 That was never their problem.

-“Not this time,” Connor said, strong and determined.
+“Not this time.”
+Connor voice sounds as strong and determined as ever.
 “I’m not going anywhere.”